 Understand that we never accept free samples from manufacturers.
 This means you can trust that our selections and product reviews remain free of bias.

-If you’re ready to purchase your own printer, check out the product list above for our recommended models.
+If you’re ready to purchase your own printer, consider one of our highlighted models.

-To learn more about comparing 3D printers, continue on to the shopping guide, below.
+To learn more about comparing 3D printers, continue reading our shopping guide to help find a model that's right for you.

 If you’re worried about noise, look for a 3D printer that offers a completely enclosed design to cut down on the sound generated.

 3D printing involves a vastly different process than printing on a piece of paper with an inkjet printer.
 A 3D-printed object is exactly that — a three dimensional, physical object.
 Most consumer-grade 3D printers produce objects in various forms of plastic.
 However, other printers can create objects from a wider variety of materials, including metals, wood, concrete, and even chocolate or confectioners sugar.

 The first step in 3D printing is creation of a model.
 This can be done with software, or through the use of a 3D scanner.
 (There are also plenty of places to simply download 3D models online.)
-The 3D printer brings the models come to life, building an actual object from the computer drawing.
+The 3D printer brings the models to life, building an actual object from the computer drawing.

 Large manufacturing companies have used 3D modeling and printing for a few decades.
 But as the price of 3D printing has dropped, and the technology has evolved, manufacturers now sell smaller printers for use at home.